Accreditation and Support

 All Team Teach techniques have undergone (2006, 2009, 2012 and 2015) a medical review carried out by independent medical experts as required by the BILD and ICM accreditation systems.

-Tutors are required to produce a summary evaluation report that addresses critical questions concerning issues around safety and the holistic, whole setting approach to behaviour management.
+Trainers are required to produce a summary evaluation report that addresses critical questions concerning issues around safety and the holistic, whole setting approach to behaviour management.
 This summary evaluation report is returned to the Director of Team Teach for monitoring and quality control.

 Government departments are aware of Team Teach training, having been actively consulted concerning guidance on the use of reasonable force and helping service settings select positive handling strategies.